zvxzdx/runeforge-wiki-ru/specific-guide/sfx/full-sfx-guide.md

 - [Adding your sound mod to the game](/specific-guide/sfx/full-sfx-guide#place-your-modded-files-in-game)

 If you did all of the steps above properly, you should have one mod file.
 Add it to league and enjoy.

+## Sound Cutoff Info

+Generally sounds play upon an event happening.
+Here's what cuts them off.
+- If a sound is tied to a buff it will cut off when that buff wears off (Darius passive for example)
+- mIsKillEvent: Decides if the audio cuts off when the animation ends. true = yes, false = no. True is the default value if the parameter doesn't exist.

 # Sources

 - Kaizen (JesusMessiah)
 - Wiko
+- Bud